-A DC power supply is a standard piece of test and measurement equipment used by electrical engineers and circuit designers to power and test their circuit system designs.
+A benchtop DC power supply is a standard piece of test and measurement equipment used by electrical engineers and circuit designers to power and test their circuit system designs in the lab and in the field.
 But what exactly does it do and how can you find the right bench power supply for your application?
 We’ll cover all that and more.

 - Why do you need a bench power supply?

 - Bench power supply types

 - How to choose the right bench power supply

 - How to use a bench power supply